CloudCIX/galaxykeys/README.md

 It automates the secure creation of a `GPG key`, initialises a dedicated `pass` directory with this key.
 Finally all *258 SSH Private Keys* are encrypted as `.gpg` files in the pass store, with their corresponding *public key* saved as a plain `.pub` file in the directory structure (not encrypted).

-Additionally, running the `galaxykeys_export-gitlab.sh` script will allow this directory of `.gpg` encrypted keypairs to be backed up to GitLab **using HTTPS and a GitLab access token only**.
+Additionally, running the `galaxykeys_export-git.sh` script will allow this directory of `.gpg` encrypted keypairs to be backed up to a remote git repository **using HTTPS and an access token only**.
 This is intended as a one-time backup, not for ongoing sync.

 ---